MS Spitsbergen current position

 The 6,820-ton, 320-passenger cruise ship ms Spitsbergen is the newest addition to the fleet of Hurtigruten.
 Her name was selected by fans of the line in a Facebook contest.
 Erlend Baldersheim from Baldersheim (near Bergen) was the lucky winner to be Captain’s guest aboard the ship on a very special sailing.
 Spitsbergen took her name after the largest island in Svalbard Archipelago: the northernmost part of Norway, where Richard With – the founder of Hurtigruten, started Arctic explorer tourism business in the far away 1896.
 MS Spitsbergen was christened on July 8, 2016, in Svolvaer, a fishing village located in Lofoten.
 Norwegian explorer Cecilie Skog served as godmother.

-The vessel was built in 2009 in Portugal and was designed as a ferry ship (originally named “Atlantida”).
-After the 2015-2016 rebuilt to become a cruise ship, Spitsbergen has 180 berths and is able to accommodate a maximum 320 Hurtigruten cruise passengers.
+The vessel was built in 2009 in Portugal and was designed as a ferry ship (originally named "Atlantida").
+After its 2015-2016 rebuilt to become a cruise ship, Spitsbergen now has 180 berths and is able to accommodate a maximum 320 Hurtigruten cruise passengers.
 The line’s newest vessel features modern-design public areas, a big-capacity restaurant, spacious lounges (used also for expert lectures and observation), arcade games, library, a kids facility.

 Cruise itinerary program

 MS Spitsbergen itinerary program is based on Arctic polar expeditions and Norwegian Coastal Voyages.
 Ship's routes include the beautiful Norwegian's fjords.
 Spitsbergen is mostly used as a ferry for both passengers and cars.
 However, some guests stay on board for round-trip 12-day itineraries out of Bergen and Kirkenes.